boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 ### Blog Contributors: [Adeeb Shah @hyd3sec](https://twitter.com/hyd3sec) & [John Jackson(@johnjhacking)](https://twitter.com/johnjhacking)

 # About
 A while ago I took up the challenge to get the [Offensive Security Web Expert (OSWE)](https://www.offensive-security.com/awae-oswe/) certification.
 During this journey I learned many awesome things.
-Specifically, I learned that with the source code and a debugger, I could find vulnerabilities exponentially faster than by using traditional Blackbox/Bug-Bounty methods.
-This made me fall in love with debugging web applications.
+The most important lesson learned was that with source code and a debugger, I could find vulnerabilities exponentially faster than by using traditional Blackbox/Bug-Bounty methods.
+This made me fall in love with hunting for 0days in web applications.
 While pursuing the OSWE, I took a very unorthodox approach.
 I read through the materials over, and over, and over, and over again.
 I took the methods that OffSec taught me, and rather than completing the coursework, I applied it to the real world.

 This was one of the best things I ever did, and (with allot of luck) lead me to some awesome personal accomplishments:
 - Exploit research featured in Hack the Box Buff Box (Thanks Shaun!)